Claudia E. Haupt

 -

-- “Transnational Nonestablishment (Redux),” in Religion, Secularism, and Constitutional Democracy, eds.
+- “Transnational Nonestablishment (Redux).”
+In Religion, Secularism, and Constitutional Democracy, eds.
 J.L.
 Cohen and C. Laborde (Columbia University Press 2016).

 -